Nivalyx/osu-wiki/wiki/Beatmap/Hype/en.md

 ## Limit

 Users start with 10 hypes which are consumed upon being used on beatmaps.
-Each hype takes a week to become available again.
+Each used hype takes a week to become available again, .